I say this every time we crack open a new children’s book.

 You see, I may or may not have a problem.
 The kind of problem where I prefer to read children’s books more than adult books because most adult books are so. badly. written.

 Miss Rumphius is not badly written.
 Not even close.
+It’s extremely well written, in fact.
 It is a sweet story about a woman who grows up wanting to do many things.
 But the most important thing, her grandfather tells her, is to make the world a more beautiful place.

 As we read this story, my daughters and I asked ourselves the same question.
 How can we make the world a more beautiful place?